minvws/nl-kat-coordination/docs/source/introduction/makeyourown.rst

             "IPAddressV4",
             "IPAddressV6"
         ],
-        "produces": [
-            "Finding",
-            "IPPort",
-            "CVEFindingType"
-        ],
         "environment_keys": ["SHODAN_API"],
         "scan_level": 1
     }

-The object-types associated with this boefje are *IPAddressV4, IPAddressV6, Finding, CVEFindingType.*
+The object-types associated with this boefje are *IPAddressV4, IPAddressV6*.

 This boefje consumes IP addresses and produces findings about the open ports, supplemented by the information about these ports.